Authored By: George Steele, 2005

 The Chronicle of Higher Education, Information Technology Section.

 A more extensive list can be found at the University of Wisconsin-Extension Website that provides overviews of journals, book and articles that address distance learning.
-Another good resource is the United States Distance Learning Association research at Research Information and Statistics web page.
+Another good resource is the United States Distance Learning Association Research Information and Statistics.

 What do distance learners need to know?

 The University of Wisconsin Extension has created a small Web module to address issues of distance learner characteristics and issues that need to be considered.
 This site is a good starting source for students, advisors, instructors, or administrators who might be unfamiliar with issues related to distance learning.
 The information provided and questions posed in this module can help institutions with content selection when designing Web sites or marketing materials for their distance learning programs.
 The module also provides a model for creating an indigenous resource for one's own distance learning advising program.